- Your State

 You can find a great how-to about homeschooling at the Home School Legal Defense Association’s Georgia page, or learn more from the Georgia Department of Education.

-Georgia celebrated National School Choice Week 2020 with a record-breaking 1,950 events and activities across the state.
+Georgia celebrated National School Choice Week 2021 with 1,334 virtual events and activities across the state.
 Click the button below to learn more about school choice in Georgia.

 "Shining a spotlight on effective educational options for every child"